8 Dumpstate (State Information)

 [0x00020028] window 1 1 1 0 window D.WINDOW:[1]

-A maximum of 20 slots is listed.
-All locked slots are displayed in full.
+A maximum of 20 slots are listed.
+All blocked slots are displayed in full.

-If the command line option, bulit-in or interface function with the parameter dump_locked (see command line option ‑IDMdumpstate <enum> in chapter “Command Line Options”) is used for the dumpstate output, then additionally all attributes of the locked objects are dumped.
-Attribute values of resources, rules and functions cannot be dumped.
+If the startup option, built-in, or interface function with the parameter dump_locked (see startup option ‑IDMdumpstate <enum> in the "Command Line Options" chapter) is used for dumpstate output, all attribute values of locked objects are also output.
+Attribute values of resources, rules, and functions cannot be output.

 8.8 Visible Objects